 - Add the pasta to the pan and stir it all up to get that bacon grease everywhere.
 Add in the boiling water, and simmer until the pasta is cooked and the water has been mostly absorbed.
 You'll want to stir occasionally to make sure nothing sticks.

 - Turn off the heat and stir in the butter and cheese.
-Adjust seasonings and serve for instant gratification.
+Adjust seasonings and serve hot.

 Keywords: Pasta, Bacon, Peas

-Follow me on Pinterest for more easy dinner ideas.
+Follow me on Pinterest for more awesome dinner ideas.

 Leave a Reply